jbhender/Stats506_F20/case_studies/README.md

 case study is meant to demonstrate the key features of dplyr, including pipes (`%>%`) and the core dplyr verbs, pivoting data using tidyr, and creating plots with ggplot2.

+[3-chick_weight.R](./3-chick_weight.R) - A quick example of using the bootstrap to estimate a confidence interval for the median final weight and relative final weight for each diet in the ChickWeight data.
+This case study uses data.table and also discusses programming with data.table objects.

 ### Case studies using Stata

 [2-stata](./2-stata) - Contains Stata scripts (`.do`) for estimating national and regional